Noire River (Shawinigan): Geography

 The Black River draws its sources from a wetland located a few hundred meters north of rang Saint-Pierre-Nord road and from various agricultural streams located west of route 153, west of the village of Hérouxville.
 In particular, it drinks from the Duchesne stream (located 5.2 km from the confluence).

 The river flows a priori towards the south in Hérouxville, then enters the territory of the old village municipality of Saint-Georges (today a sector of the city of Shawinigan).
 Then the river slants to the southwest passing near the Garneau-Jonction train station.
 It then crosses the Saint-Georges-de-Champlain sector, recovering water, in particular from the "Trahan branch" at 1.9 km from its mouth.
 In short, the river flows in parallel (on the west side) to the [Canadian National] railway and to route 153.

 The waters flow into a long bay which forms an appendix to the artificial reservoir generated by the hydroelectric dam erected on the Saint-Maurice River, in the Saint-Georges-de-Champlain sector of the town of Shawinigan.
-A magnificent municipal gazebo has been built on the south shore of this narrow bay.
+A municipal gazebo has been built on the south shore of this narrow bay.